getbraincloud/examples-unreal/README.md

 #### UE 4 Examples

-There is a separate branch for working in Unreal Engine 4.
+There is one example working in Unreal Engine 4.
 It will work with the same/latest plugin.
-To switch, you will need to clean build directories and copy new ids files.
+Legacy versions of examples can also be found in

 ```angular2html
 git checkout ue4-examples